Automatic Enrolment for Employees

 Millions of people are not saving enough to have the income they are likely to want in retirement.
 Life expectancy is also increasing.
 On average, pensioners are expected to live longer into their retirement, and so will require an income over a longer period.

 Who Will Be Enrolled Into a Workplace Pension?

 Employers will automatically enrol workers into a workplace pension who:

 - are not already in a qualifying pension scheme

 - are aged 22 or over

 - are under State Pension age

-- earn more than £10,000 a year (this figure is reviewed every year), and work or usually work in the UK
+- earn more than £10,000 a year (this figure is reviewed every year though it has remained unchanged since 2014), and work or usually work in the UK